oracle/coherence-helidon-sockshop-sample/README.md

 into your favorite IDE, and a _bash_ script that makes it easy to checkout and update all project repositories at once.

-## Pre-Requisites

-1. Install `helm`

-    You must have at least version `v2.14.3` of `helm`.
-See [here](https://helm.sh/docs/intro/install/) for information on installing `helm` for your platform.

-    > Note: The `helm` commands below are for helm 3.3.

-1. Add the following `helm` repositories

-    ```bash
-    $ helm repo add stable https://charts.helm.sh/stable
-    $ helm repo add coherence https://oracle.github.io/coherence-operator/charts
-    $ helm repo update
-    ```

 ## Quick Start

-Kubernetes scripts depend on Kustomize, so make sure that you have a newer version of `kubectl` that supports it (at least 1.14 or above).
+Kubernetes scripts depend on Kustomize, so make sure that you have a newer version of `kubectl` that supports it (at least 1.16 or above).

 The easiest way to try the demo is to use Kubernetes deployment scripts from this repo.

 If you do, you can simply run the following command from the `coherence-helidon-sockshop-sample` directory.

-We create a namespace called `sockshop`.
+* Install the Coherence Operator

+Install the Coherence Operator using the instructions in the [Coherence Operator Quick Start](https://oracle.github.io/coherence-operator/docs/latest/#/about/03_quickstart) documentation.

 * **Installing a Back-end**

+Create a namespace in Kubernetes called `sockshop`.

     ```bash
     $ kubectl create namespace sockshop
-    namespace/sockshop created

-    $ helm install coherence-operator coherence/coherence-operator
+    ```
+Install the back-end into the `sockshop` namespace.

+    ```bash
     $ kubectl apply -k k8s/coherence --namespace sockshop
     ```

-> Note: The above helm command is for helm version 3, use the following command
-> If you are using helm version 2:
-> ```bash
-> $ helm install coherence/coherence-operator --name coherence-operator
-> ```

-This will merge all the files under the specified directory and create all Kubernetes resources defined by them, such as deployment and service for each microservice.
+The `-k` parameter above will use `kubectl` with `kustomize` to merge all the files under the specified directory and create all Kubernetes resources defined by them, such as deployments and services for each microservice.

 ### (Optional) Install the Original WeaveSocks Front End